 Networking done right can land your international job and is an integral part of a job search strategy.
 If networking isn’t your thing, it becomes a necessary learning curve.
 Contacts and connections may give you tips on how to find jobs that aren’t yet advertised, and give you precious advise.
 Knowing how to navigate in the international job market is an art.
 This post will give you lots of practical tips, and resources for your international job search.
 You might even be more of a networker than you think?

 Networking: Everyone Has One

-You have the world at your fingertips, but probably don’t realise.
+You have the world at your fingertips, but probably don’t realize.
 Everyone has a network, but don’t see it that way.
 Do you put the cart before the horse?
 When it comes to job searches – many do.
 When you’re looking for an international job you do the usual things.
-You look for an ad, and send an application.
+You look for an ad and send an application.
 Then you wait.
 And wait.

 You miss out on the ways that can make you stand out more.
 If you want a job today you need to learn how to plan for it – and work at it.

 Networking is an integral part of a strategic job search, that you will need to know more about to shine in front of a potential employee.

 The GOODista writes about lifestyle changes that make you feel, be and do good.
 Wellness has many dimensions, and having a satisfying job is an important one.
 This is why we tackle the communication skills you need to tap into, to get to that great job that allows you to do good, and therefore feel and be good.
 In this post, we give you the tips and the best ways to know about opportunities before they happen, and how to prepare yourself for action when you need it.

 Networking is a strategy to reveal more opportunities and invaluable information.
 It is a way of building relationships.
 You tap into people you know – connections – to get in touch with contacts who can place you in front of a hiring person.
 A network stays alive with exchanges of information, advise and respectful exchanges of knowledge.